mohyware/mohyware/README.md

 <!-- - 🌱 I am currently diving into **web development**. -->

-- 🤝 I'm currently open to new opportunities in the software industry.

 - 💻 Interested in all kinds of software, especially web development.
 I also love building open-source projects and contributing to others.

 <!-- - 📢 Take a look at my [resume](https://drive.google.com/file/d/1p-y6slBxUvMZ21R7IFVVVXLqsDr45zoB/view?usp=sharing). -->